 Here is my last report from this year’s edition of the Real Wine Fair.
 You may also read the first two articles that cover the sparkling wines and some Spanish producers.
 I will just give you some of the many highlights.

 Jo Landron was there with some of his magnificent Muscadet whites, biodynamic since 2008, with their citric edge and steely minerality.
-Le Clos la Carizière 2015, a light and fruity wine from a rented single vineyard, partly on gneiss soil, that gives a flinty hint, and the Muscadet Amphibolite 2015, from amphobolitic soil, that gives a slightly more smoky character.
+Le Clos la Carizière 2015, a light and fruity wine from a rented single vineyard, partly on gneiss soil, that gives a flinty hint, and the Amphibolite 2015, taut and mineral, from amphibolite metamorphic rock, that gives a slightly more smoky character.
 The Melonix 2015 is his most natural wine, with no additions and only 10 mg sulphur.
 It stayed 3-4 months on the lees; citrus, peel, it’s round and delicious, but the acidity carries it over.

 In the corner was the lovely Marie Lapierre, whom I have never met before.
 The family is almost legendary, leading the way in the beginnings of the modern natural wine movement.
 Their vineyards cover 13 hectares in the Ville-Morgon area of Beaujolais.
 They used compost and ploughing to preserve the natural yeast of the grapes.
 The wines are unfiltered, and only given a small amount of sulphur before bottling.
 The Vin de France Raisins Gaulois 2016 was the only wine she had brought from the Domaine Lapierre this time, a light and delicious, raspberry/strawberry-scented wine from young vines.
 From their Château Cambon between Morgon and Brouilly on clay-granite and calcareous soils, she had brought three wines.
 The Château Cambon 2016 was more aromatic, both light and concentrated at the same time, smooth, long and so very elegant.
 The Cuvée du Chat 2016 was just as elegant and with a raspberry lusciousness.
 Brouilly 2016 was made for the first time this year.
 It showed a somewhat darker side, a little broader, more earthy wine, and with more structure.